-As much as everyone memes about Honda in the car community and rice this rice that, we seem to forget that they were behind one of Japan’s premiere supercars.
-The NSX feels extremely underrated, despite the numerous articles and news coverage pointing to this car taking the likes of Ferrari back to school on how to make a real quality performance machine – so of course even though this is technically a Type R model I had to paint it bright red.
+The NSX feels weirdly underrated, despite really being Japan’s premier supercar.
+This is in light of the numerous articles and news coverage pointing to this car taking the likes of Ferrari back to school on how to make a real quality performance machine – so even though this is technically a Type R model (which traditionally should be Champion White), it had to be bright red.

 I had already built the modern 2017 successor NSX a while back (and decked it out with some Racing Miku for good measure), so I wasn’t really planning on building the first generation car so soon.
 Alas, this ended up being a bit of an impulse buy after I found it dusty and forgotten in a hobby shop in San Francisco, and given that it was priced lower than anything online, I thought why not.

 I originally planned to get the Fujimi NSX-R, which was the 2002 facelift version of the car with the fixed xenon headlamps.
 Looking back on it compared to this Tamiya Type R, I’m glad I didn’t go with that original option.
 Upon further review it looks like the Fujimi kit was severely lacking in detail and didn’t even feature a full motor.

 I actually didn’t even know the NSX had a Type R skew, though I suppose Honda did it for nearly every performance car they put out (barring the S2000 – hello Honda?).
 As was typical with their Type R editions, the main name of the game here was weight loss – this NSX-R was nearly 300 pounds lighter than the standard model.

 A big selling point for me on this kit was the inclusion of photo-etched parts in the kit.
 I’ve never actually worked with them before, so I thought it would be a good chance to experience the stuff before I start buying aftermarket PE parts.